samply/blaze/README.md

 ## Usage

 You need Docker to run the LIFE FHIR Store.
 The most convenient way is to check out this repository and use the `docker-compose.yml` to bring the LIFE FHIR Store up.
-The minimal memory requirements are 4 GB.
+The default minimum memory requirements are 4 GB.
+You have to change the memory settings for the LIFE FHIR Store and Datomic if you have less memory available.
 You also need to have port 8080 free on your host.

 To start the LIFE FHIR Store, type: